srijan-paul/srijan-paul.github.io/src/content/blog/gaussian-elimination.md

 is probably the most well known algorithm for solving a system of linear equations.
 If you're reading this post, you've probably studied it.
-While it's not the most challenging algorithm to code or work out on paper, I never quite understood how arranging a set of equations in a matrix, then playing with its rows led us to a solution.
+While it's not the most challenging algorithm to code or work out on paper, I never quite understood how arranging a set of equations in a matrix, then playing with its rows led to the solution.
 Most linear algebra is closely related to shapes, curves and spaces.
 Certainly there should be a way to visualize the process by which we find where some planes intersect?
 Furthermore, how do we know this works for *any* set of equations in an N-dimensional space?